10 Good Reasons To Remove Your Breast Implants

 8. Breasts have sagged

 Your breasts may have sagged and become smaller after having children, or with age.
 In most of these cases, a breast lift (or mastopexy) is done, and new implants are placed.

 9. InfectionRarely, the implant prosthesis can become infected.
 I have seen infection once in 30 years, and it occurred after a nipple piercing.
 Infection of an implant can be life threatening, and removal is a surgical emergency.
 Signs of an infection are redness on the skin and fever.
 If this occurs, see your doctor immediately.

 10. You simply do not want to have them any longer.

 If there are no medical issues, removal of breast implants is very simple and usually not painful.
-Try not be too concerned that you will look deformed or abnormal.
-If there are no problems with the implant such as capsular contracture or rupture, you will just look smaller.
+Unless there are problems such as capsular contacture or rupture, your breasts will not look abnormal post-removal.